CrayLabs/SmartSim/examples/LAMMPS/crack/README.rst

    run		;STEPS;

-Our input files are now read to be included in a SmartSim experiment.
+Our input files are now ready to be included in a SmartSim experiment.

 Setting up the Experiment